 If that is really the purpose, then surely what matters is the observable impact that the teams can produce on business results, and not the mere % completion of their OKRs.

 The point of implementing OKRs is to create an improvement-focused goal-setting process that involves more people in strategic conversations.
 This means that all teams will be more connected to the bigger picture and constantly thinking about their role in moving the entire company forward.
 Clearly, this type of thinking requires more imaginative risk-taking, more improvement-focused discussions, and definitely more cross-functional collaboration.

 In a nutshell, the processes that are put in place for writing OKRs and tracking progress on an ongoing basis are exactly what makes OKRs so powerful.
 And if you spend time implementing those processes but then tell people that their bonuses will depend on how well they are doing on their OKRs, you would defeat the purpose of OKRs and fail to reap the benefits of the methodology.

-The OKR methodology is a goal-setting approach that requires openness and cross-functional communication.
+OKR best practices require openness and cross-functional communication.
 Goals expressed as OKRs should be ambitious, and that means exploring opportunities and trying things that have never been done before.
 Obviously, you cannot expect better business results if you don’t change what you do and how you do it.

 Teams have OKRs, individuals have tasks